jreisinger/hellogrpc/README.md

 Core features
 * idiomatic client libraries in 11 languages
 * highly efficient on wire and with a simple service definition framework
-* bi-derectional streaming with http/2 based transport
+* bi-directional streaming with http/2 based transport
 * pluggable auth, tracing, loadbalancing and health checking

 Used by: Square, Netflix, CoreOS, Cockroach Labs, Cisco, Juniper